esphome/esphome-docs/cookbook/ESPHome-IR-amplifier-control.rst

     :image: ESPHome-IR-amplifier-control.jpg
     :keywords: IR servo mqtt ESPHome

+The goal is to remote control the volume, a standard knob managing a potentiometer, and also switch the HiFi amplifier on and off.

 The project is based on an ESP32 and ESPHome, to receive and decode the IR from a remote control.
 It can use any remote with a few minor adjustements.

 .. figure:: images/ESPHome-IR-amplifier-control.jpg